|Hamfests Big And Small

 6) Prize drawings, the main draw of the hamfest.
 The smaller prizes can be manuals, books, repeater directories, connectors, etc. -- while the big prizes can be HT's, mobile or HF rigs.
 You usually have to be present to win, except for maybe the grand prize, which is usually awarded just before the end of the hamfest.
 For the amateur radio gear prizes, you MUST be a licensed amateur radio operator, or have just passed your license exam at a test session earlier in the hamfest, to win these items.

 7) Wouff Hong.
 If the event is an ARRL Division or National Convention, lasting for more than a day, there may be the Wouff Hong ceremony.
 This Secret Society, and its ceremony is a FUN part of the hobby.
 However, I can NOT go into the exact details as to what goes on...you have to experience it for yourself...but you do get a nice certificate afterwards.
-The ceremony is usually held in the mid to late evening hours...midnight is preferred, but sometimes, they'll do it a bit earlier.
+The ceremony is usually held in the mid to late evening hours...midnight is preferred, but sometimes, they'll do it a bit earlier (it's midnight somewhere).
 I went through it at the 2007 ARRL Great Lakes Division Convention, and at the 2013 Delta Division Convention...and let's just say that ''a good time is had by all''.
 For further details on the history of the Wouff Hong, click here, and scroll down the page, until you find Wouff Hong.

 8) DFing (Direction Finding) and Fox Hunting.
 Sometimes there will be a ''fox hunt'' set up where you try to hone your direction finding skills, to locate a hidden transmitter...with the winner usually receiving a nice prize.